Fix For Default Parameter Value Not Compile Time Constant Error

 4Function Overload All

-Using the default keyword is best way to solve this compile error if .NET version is greater than 7.1 one.
+Using the default keyword is the best way to solve this compile error if the .NET version is greater than 7.1.
 If you have version 6 or greater then the next best option is to use a nullable.
 In addition to nullable using the null plus the null-coalescing operator for collection types is a great way to solve this issue.
-If you are using .NET 6 or less then to use a function overload would be best.
+If you are using .NET 6 or less then using a function overload would be best.

 Do you have any other ideas on how to solve this?
 Leave a comment.